Play Novel Silent Hill

 is a visual novel for the Game Boy Advance.
-Its narrative is based on the popular PlayStation game from Konami titled Silent Hill (1999).
-The story is about Harry Mason, who arrives in the fictional American town of Silent Hill, and while seeking his missing daughter through the town, stumbles upon a cult conducting a rite to revive a deity it worships.
+Its narrative is based on Konami's Silent Hill (1999) for the PlayStation.
+The story is about Harry Mason, who arrives in the cursed town of Silent Hill, and while seeking his missing daughter through the town, stumbles upon a cult conducting a rite to revive a deity it worships.

 As a visual novel, Play Novel Silent Hill has the player reading the story through text presented over images.
 The player can then select options to control the narrative in the story, with some choices leading to changes that differ greatly from the original game.
 The story is interspersed with mini-games.
-On completion of a playthrough with Harry's story, a new story option is opened featuring the story told from the perspective of Cybil Bennett, who Harry encounters in the original game.
+On completion of a playthrough with Harry's story, a new story option is opened.
+The player can then switch to the perspective of Cybil Bennett, who Harry encounters in the original game.

 Play Novel Silent Hill was released on March 21, 2001 for the Game Boy Advance and was one of the launch titles for the handheld system on its release.
 It has received lukewarm reviews since its release from Famitsu, Nintendo Life and Hardcore Gaming 101 debating on the narrative's engagement being a remake and the mixed nature of its graphic presentation.
 Several fan translations and ports have been released in English since its release.